Dubuque United Way awards $850,000 in local grants

-Citing fundraising challenges, United Way of Dubuque Area Tri-States today allocated $150,000 less in grants for local programs this year than in 2019.
+Citing fundraising challenges, United Way of Dubuque Area Tri-States on Thursday allocated $150,000 less in grants for local programs this year than in 2019.

 The organization announced the allocation of $850,000 to 31 programs of local nonprofit agencies in the categories of health, education and income stability in 10 counties in the region.
 The grant recipients include nine programs receiving local United Way funds for the first time.